bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kodaira.md

 * Kodaira received many honours for his outstanding research.
 * Professor Kunihikio Kodaira made a profound study of harmonic integrals with incisive, important applications to algebraic and complex geometry.
 * Seiko Kodaira had to push the papers away when preparing the meal.
-* Kodaira's wife, Seiko, died in January 2000, two and a half years after her husband.

 Born 16 March 1915, Tokyo, Japan.
 Died 26 July 1997, Kofu, Japan.